 - Make sure your SDC has been installed.
-These instructions are specific to an on-premises SDC.
-If you need to install an on-premises SDC, follow one of these procedures:
+If you need to install an SDC, follow one of these procedures:

-- Deploy an On-Premises Secure Device Connector Using CDO's VM Image
+- Deploy a Secure Device Connector Using CDO's VM Image

-- Deploy an On-Premises Secure Device Connector from your own VM Image
+- Deploy a Secure Device Connector from your own VM Image

-- Make sure the on-premise SDC is communicating with CDO:
+- Make sure the SDC is communicating with CDO:

 - Make sure that the SDC's last heartbeat was less than 10 minutes prior to the installation of the SEC and that the SDC's status is Active.

 - System Requirements - Assign additional CPUs and memory to the virtual machine running the SDC:

 - CPU: Assign an additional 4 CPUs to accommodate the SEC to make a total of 6 CPU.